stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/03_traditional_mvc.rst

 result of this refactoring will be a **Traditional MVC** design.

 In Traditional MVC, the Document is called **Model**, and its role and structure is
 unchanged: it stores state and delivers change notifications.
-The visual part is divided into two classes, the **Controller** and the **View**.
+The View part is divided into two classes, the **Controller** and the **View**.
 Once instantiated and connected, Model, View, and Controller form a so-called **MVC triad**.